jakenguyen0118/mongoose-lab/README.md

 create an app that tracks and stores Restaurants and Menu Items.

 We will be providing you seed data, and part of the assignment is determining the best way to write the models.
-Often in the real world we engineers we have to determine the best way to integrate exist datasets with our applications, and today we are fortunate in that we have full freedom to make our Models work with our data.
+Often in the real world we engineers have to determine the best way to integrate existing datasets with our applications, and today we are fortunate in that we have full freedom to make our Models work with our data.